About Denmark

 Denmark has been a member of the European Union since 1973, the year when Ireland also joined the union.
 The proximity of Germany has traditionally orientated the country south in an economic and political sense.
 Close co-operation with Sweden, Norway, Finland and Iceland, with which Denmark enjoys a passport union, however, also ties Denmark to the North.

-Denmark has a coastline totalling 7300 km in all, and a 68 km-long border with Germany.
+Denmark has a coastline totalling 7300 km, and a 68 km-long border with Germany.
 It is a distinctly low-lying country, the highest point being only 173 metres above sea level, but the landscape is undulating and varied; only occasionally is it possible to find undisturbed nature and the view everywhere shows signs of human activity.
 It is only on the island of Bornholm that bedrock is found, otherwise the land is characterised by fertile clayish or sandy moraine landscapes.

 Most of the land, 65%, is under cultivation.
 10% is covered by deciduous or coniferous forest, while meadow, heath, marshland, bogs, sandhills and lakes constitute approx. 10%.
 Built-up areas and traffic areas make up the remaining 15%.
 The climate is temperate and precipitation is sufficient to provide all the water needed.

 The population stands at approx. 5.8 million and the population density is 136 per square kilometre.

-Foreign immigrants amount to 608,000; in addition there is a small German minority in southern Jutland.
+The language used in Denmark is Danish, but most Danes also speaks English fluently.
 Of the population, 85% live in towns.
 The greater Copenhagen region accounts for approx. 2.3 million inhabitants.
 The second biggest city is Aarhus accounting for approx. 277,000 inhabitants.
 The entire country is otherwise covered by a network of medium-sized towns.

 Danish agriculture is highly developed, producing a considerable surplus of manufactured foods that are exported to other countries.
 Industrial production is very varied considering the size of the country.
 Among the commodities that have made Denmark famous abroad, in addittion to agricultural produce, are: Beer, medicines, furniture, shipping, wind turbines and products from the advanced metal industries.